-Finally, is it possible to scale up from a neo-Gibsonian approach to minimal cognition to higher-level forms of systematicity?
-One option is to maintain that higher cognition inherits its combinatorial power from the structuring role of public language itself (Dennett 1995; Clark 1997; Symons 2001).
-The systematicity of thought might then be seen as the felicitous outcome of an agreed-on systematicity of language.
-Sympathizers with this route may come, for instance, from the connectionist corner (Bechtel and Abrahamsen 2002) or from a dynamic and interaction-dominant perspective (Gomila et al. 2012).31
+Finally, is it possible to scale up from a neo-Gibsonian approach to minimal cognition to higherlevel forms of systematicity?
+One option is to maintain that higher cognition inherits its combinatorial power from the structuring role of public language itself (Dennett, 1995; Clark, 1997; Symons 2001).
+The systematicity of thought might then be seen as the felicitous outcome of an agreed-upon systematicity of language.
+Sympathizers with this route may come, for instance, from the connectionist corner (Bechtel & Abrahamsen, 2002) or from a dynamic and interaction-dominant perspective (Gomila et al., 2012).31

-Rather than denying systematicity at the behavioral level, one could imagine a split into an ecological lower-level system and a constructivist higher-level one.
-We will not consider the former option, as we have granted the systematicity of behavior under our "minimal cognition" approach.32 The two visual systems model (Goodale and Milner 1992) provides the canonical illustration of the second option (Norman 2002), where the ventral ("what") and dorsal ("where") pathways serve different purposes.
-Whereas the ventral pathway, being inferential and memory based, connects vision with cognition proper and therefore fits nicely with constructivist concepts, the dorsal pathway, being in charge of the control of motor behavior, is more in line with ecological principles.
+Rather than denying systematicity at the behavioral level one could imagine a split into an ecological lower-level system, and a constructivist higher-level one.
+We will not consider the former option, as we have granted the systematicity of behavior under our 'minimal cognition' approach.32 The two visual systems model (Goodale and Milner, 1992) provides the canonical illustration of the second option (Norman, 2002), where the ventral ("what") and dorsal ("where") pathways serve different purposes.
+Whereas the ventral pathway, being inferential and memory-based, connects vision with cognition proper and fits therefore nicely with constructivist concepts, the dorsal pathway, being in charge of the control of motor behavior, is more in line with ecological principles.

-Clark's (2013) "hierarchical generative model" provides yet another type of conciliatory strategy that although, to the best of our knowledge, has not been considered for the purpose of responding to the systematicity challenge, will serve by way of contrast to pin down our methodological proposal.
-Clark (2013) invites us to consider a "unified theory of mind and action" by combining Bayesian (top-down) and connectionist (bottom-up) methodologies into a single architecture.
-According to "probabilistic models" of thought (Griffiths et al. 2010), configurations of sequences of symbols obtain as a result of probabilistically tinkering with a number of parameters that determine syntactically correct structures.
-Together with particular mechanisms in the hippocampus and neocortex (McClelland et al. 2010) that account for the possibility of combining rapid parsing and associative learning, a conciliatory solution might be forthcoming.33
+Clark's (2012) 'hierarchical generative model' provides yet another type of conciliatory strategy that although, to the best of our knowledge, not thought of for the purpose of responding to the systematicity challenge, will serve by way of contrast to pin down our methodological proposal.
+Clark (2013) invites us to consider a 'unified theory of mind and action' by combining Bayesian (top-down) and connectionist (bottom-up) methodologies into a single architecture.
+According to 'probabilistic models' of thought (Griffiths et al., 2010), configurations of sequences of symbols obtain as a result of probabilistically tinkering with a number of parameters that determine syntactically correct structures.
+Together with particular mechanisms in the hippocampus and neocortex (McClelland et al., 2010) that account for the possibility of combining rapid parsing and associative learning, a conciliatory solution might be forthcoming.33